helloSystem/hello/README.md

 * https://memoryprotection.show/blog/episode-24 ("It has become very user-hostile.")
 * https://bombich.com/blog/2021/05/19/beyond-bootable-backups-adapting-recovery-strategies-evolving-platform (If the soldered-in SSD fails, you cannot boot from external bootable media, because "security")
 * Because we want all software to be "sideloaded" rather than coming from monopolistic stores https://www.lunduke.com/2021/07/google-goes-to-war-against-sideloading/
+* Because we disagree with phone-home, tracking, activation.
+Apparently it is not necesseary to [activate](https://twitter.com/EggFreckles/status/1439621327472762888) Macs.
+Has the NSA ordered this "feature" to that they can track people even better?

 Lock-down: